varun4505/book-store-e-commerce/README.md

-# Book Store MERN Application
+# E-Commerce Website for a BookStore

 A full-stack e-commerce application for buying and selling books built using the MERN stack (MongoDB, Express.js, React.js, Node.js).